 I identify as a dot connector, a systems thinker, an artist and a scientist.
 It is very hard for me to pick just one topic to learn about.
-My interdisciplinary tendency and insatiable curiosity about the world around me has resulted in a Bachelor of Arts and Science from McGill University, and the pursuit of a doctorate at the University of British Columbia where my research intersects both natural and social science research fields.
+My interdisciplinary tendency and insatiable curiosity about the world around me has resulted in a Bachelor of Arts and Science from McGill University and a doctorate at the University of British Columbia where my research spanned both natural and social science research fields.

 MARINE CONSERVATION LEADER

 Since 2016, I have established myself as a community leader in the Salish Sea through my work with three non-profits: MakeWay Charitable Society (formerly Tides Canada), Ocean Wise, and SeaChange Marine Conservation Society.
 My strengths include collaborative relationship building, fundraising, project management, and using research to inform marine spatial planning and nearshore restoration.

 From 2018-2022 I raised over $912,000 toward my research and non-profit work.
 These funds stem from diverse sources, including government grants, awards, and government and personal donations.
 Through this fundraising experience, I cultivated diverse skills, including grant writing and reporting, network and relationship building,

 Several years ago, the thought of public speaking made me extremely nervous.
 Now it completely energizes me.
 Since starting graduate school in 2017, I have given over 80 public talks, seminars, guest lectures, and conference presentations.
 My strengths include communicating scientific research in a captivating, interactive, and energizing manner to inspire engagement and action.